-Damp in your home can lead to the growth of mould and mildew, and these need to be treated differently to remove them effectively
+Damp in your home can lead to problems with mould and mildew growing on walls and ceilings, and these need to be treated differently to remove them effectively

 Mould is usually fuzzy or slimy in appearance.
 It appears as irregularly shaped spots that can have different colours – blue, green, yellow, brown, grey, black, or white.
 If it is left untreated, surfaces that are covered in mould will begin to rot.

 Mildew is the name for the most common type of black mould on walls, characterised by spots that can then spread over larger areas if left untreated.
 To find out if you have mildew on your walls, apply some bleach onto the affected area with a cloth.
 If the dark colour fades after a few minutes, it is mildew.

 Both are caused by dampness.
 Condensation in your home – the result of humid air from activities such as bathing, cleaning, cooking and even breathing release water vapour into the air which, leading to condensation and eventually mould.
 This can affect all homes – even new builds with apparently good insulation and ventilation.

 Damp and mould are caused by excess moisture.
 Moisture in buildings can be caused by leaking pipes, rising damp in basements or ground floors, or rain seeping in because of damage to the roof or around window frames.
 In new homes damp will often occur while the water used during the building process is still drying out.
 Houses with poor insulation can encourage problems with mould and mildew to be worse - especially on ceilings.
 When warmer, more humid air meets the cold wall, condensation forms, contributing to mould problems.